netpack/vaitp/README.md

-# vaitp - Vulnerability Attack and Injection Tool for Python
+# VAITP - Vulnerability Attack and Injection Tool for Python

 A tool to identify, inject and attack vulnerabilities in Python scripts.